Power the Future Report: How the Internet of Things will revolutionise industrial production

-What the immediate future is going to look like?
+What is the immediate future going to look like?

 It is predicted that this version of the Industry 4.0 vision will find its way into future production environments in around 10 to 15 years.
-In respect to all the questions that need to be answered and to all the research work that needs to be done, it will still take time until such holistic manufacturing scenarios will be universally implemented and accepted in our industries.
+In respect to all the questions that need to be answered and to all the research work that needs to be done, it will still take time until such holistic manufacturing scenarios are universally implemented and accepted in our industries.

 Consequently, first elements and first objects, suitable to the vision, will travel along an evolutionary road before finding their way into practical usage.
 The availability of information in high resolution and the reduction of media gaps constitute the foundation to enable versatile, transparent production environments.
 Already available auto-ID technologies can help to track elements and represent them in the digital world.
 Mobile devices such as laptops, tablet-PCs or SmartGlasses provide immediate access to enterprise knowledge from almost everywhere and anywhere – within the business and beyond.
-Accordingly, decisions and actions can be based on comprehensive and accurate information and reactions will follow faster, supported by smart assistance systems, as shown in figure 2.
+Accordingly, decisions and actions can be based on comprehensive and accurate information and reactions will be faster, supported by smart assistance systems, as shown in figure 2.